Donated Dental Services (DDS)

 The process for application and treatment under the DDS program is as follows:

-A prospective patient submits an application for donated dental care that is screened by telephone during an intake interview with the program coordinator, Brenda Goeden, who determines eligibility for the program.
-She contacts the appropriate social service agency or medical professional for further information if eligibility is questionable.
+A prospective patient submits an application for donated dental care that is screened by telephone during an intake interview with the program coordinator who determines eligibility for the program.
+The program coordinator contacts the appropriate social service agency or medical professional for further information if eligibility is questionable.

 The applicant is then matched with a volunteer dentist when one becomes available in the applicant's area.
 The dentist receives a patient profile outlining the applicant's dental needs, health issues, and financial circumstances prior to accepting and treating the patient.